paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 This user manual has been primarily authored by Paul Pop (including most screenshots and images).

-Other contributors: Rohan Baishya, Parth Thakur, Raju, Ranjith Kumar HT and Rajkamal Goswami have contributed to this manual either through contributions to sections of the manual or verbal suggestions/recommendations. <br> <br>
+Other contributors: Rohan Baishya, Parth Thakur, Raju, and Ranjith Kumar HT have contributed directly to this manual either through contributions to sections of the manual or verbal suggestions/recommendations. <br> <br>

 Sections: